pierrot-lc/nvim-nix/README.md

 Note: `latexindent` and `latexmk` for latex are not provided in this flake as they are usually downloaded along with the `texliveFull` package.

+## Themes

+There are multiple themes available and you can activate a specific theme by passing the `config.theme` value to the nix package at build time.
+You can choose between the following themes:

+- `catppuccin`
+- `everforest`
+- `gruvbox`
+- `kanagawa`

+You can also configure whether you want the background to be transparent or not using the `config.transparentBackground` value.

 ## Installation

 ### Test drive